May 16, 2020

 My passion for nutrition comes from my own experience after suffering 10 years of contact dermatitis and having to seeing doctor after doctor.
 I was prescribed a range of topical creams and spent 10 years suffering from this debilitating chronic condition.
 I also lost thousands of dollars!
 Then l turned inwards and healed my gut!
 I changed my diet and have never looked back.
 This was such a powerful discovery for me so I took my learning further and became a nutritionist.
 I now truly understand that food is medicine.

-Being busy and getting caught up with fast convenient foods is a common thing I see in adolescents.
+Being busy and getting caught up with fast convenient foods is a common thing I see in adolescents and nutrition is often the last thing on their minds.
 Couple this with having scoliosis and it becomes extra challenging to keep energy levels up.
 Education and preparation are key to success.
 Understanding why you eat the foods you do and how they are benefiting your energy levels.
 Over consumption of refined carbohydrate such as sugary breakfasts or a quick snack will give you a quick burst of energy but that won’t last.
 I know from talking with Rosemary Marchese, a physiotherapist who assesses and treats scoliosis patients, that these patients need their energy!
 Exercise therapy for scoliosis takes time, concentration and lots of energy and focus.
 She finds it even easier to work with patients who take their nutrition seriously as she finds it tends to help their concentration.

 I believe that good health starts with what you choose to put on your plate.